 A group of 18-30 participants requires 2 facilitators.
 The ideal group size is 15.

 The climbing tower has multiple walls that can accommodate beginners and advanced climbers.
 Participants are connected by a harness to a rope which is attached to either a belayer or a team belay.

 Camp Archbald’s climbing tower, referred to as Nook Tower is a 4 sided tower.
-Each wall offers 2 participants to climb/rappel at the same time.
+Each wall offers 2 participants a chance to climb/rappel at the same time.
 There are 2 different climbing walls, a rappel wall and a vertical playpen.
 At the top of the climbing tower stands a platform where a zip line is connected.